ckan/ckan/doc/extensions/signals.rst

                 ]
             }

-.. warning:: Arguments passed to subscribers in no case should be
+.. warning:: Arguments passed to subscribers should never be
              modified.
-Use them only for doing some extra work and don't ever try to change existing CKAN behavior using subscribers.
-If one need to alter CKAN behavior, :mod:`ckan.plugins.interfaces` must be used instead.
+Use subscribers only to trigger side effects and not to change existing CKAN behavior.
+If one needs to alter CKAN behavior use :mod:`ckan.plugins.interfaces` instead.

-There are a number of built-in signals in CKAN(listing available in the end of the page).
+There are a number of built-in signals in CKAN (check the list at the bottom of the page).
 All of them are created inside one of the available namespaces: ``ckan`` and ``ckanext``.
-For simplicity sake, all built in signals have aliases inside ``ckan.lib.signals`` (or ``ckan.plugins.toolkit.signals``, or ``ckantoolkit.signals``), but you always can get signals directly from corresponding namespace(though, don't use this ability, unless you are familiar with ``blinker`` library)::
+For simplicity sake, all built in signals have aliases inside ``ckan.lib.signals`` (or ``ckan.plugins.toolkit.signals``, or ``ckantoolkit.signals``), but you can always get signals directly from corresponding the namespace (you shouldn't use this directly unless you are familiar with the ``blinker`` library)::

   from ckan.lib.signals import (